- Related Symptoms

 - If you suffer from motion sickness, avoid activities that require intense focus while traveling.
 This can include reading a book or any stuff on digital screens (such as smartphones).

-If your nausea persists and interferes with your personal, professional, and social life, you should seek additional advice from your doctor.
+If your nausea persists and interferes with your personal, professional, and social life, talk to your medical provider.

 What causes nausea for no reason?